-Note: You are currently viewing documentation for Moodle 3.1.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Cohorts FAQ.
+Note: You are currently viewing documentation for Moodle 3.0.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Cohorts FAQ.

 What is the difference between a cohort and a group?

 A cohort exists for enrolment purposes.
 A group exists only within a course.

 Cohorts are a batch(group) of users created by admin which can then be brought in "en masse" to one or more courses.
 So if "Class 10B" is created as a cohort by admin, then it can be selected in those courses where enrolment via cohort has been enabled.
 (For more information on creating and using cohorts, see: Cohorts.)
 Once members of a cohort have been added to a course, the individuals can be added to a group, either by using the "auto create groups" feature or by adding the members to a group.

 For example, You might have students in French section 10B and German section 10A, which you want to enrol in "Principles of Language Learning" and "Principles of Linguistics " courses.
 You also want each section have their own teacher in each course and be unaware of the other section.
 You might create cohorts for the French and German sections.
 You would then enrol the two cohorts in the two courses.
 Next you would create two groups in both courses and assign individual students to the appropriate group.
 Note the individual students will appear in a list of students because they are members of the cohort you assigned them to.

 Can I synch cohorts with LDAP groups?